 Want to vote early?
-Thirty-two states allow in-person early voting, and early voting and mail-in absentee voting is already under way in nearly all 50 states.
+Thirty-four states plus D.C. allow in-person early voting, and mail-in absentee voting is already under way in nearly all 50 states.
 Here are 10 reasons you should take advantage of this option.

 1. Someone could come down with the flu and need your care.
 And chicken soup.

 2. You could get to the polling place at the last minute and find out it’s not your polling place anymore.

 3. Your Republican governor might declare parking tickets a felony and you'll lose your voting rights.